Contract HTTP

 }Deferred cases

-Mark cases that can’t run yet:
+Mark cases that can’t run yet (missing credentials, infrastructure):

 cases: {